Table of Contents

 “You do care,” said Dumbledore.
 He had not flinched or made a single move to stop Harry demolishing his office.
 His expression was calm, almost detached.
 “You care so much you feel as though you will bleed to death with the pain of it.”

 ― J.K.
 Rowling , Harry Potter and the Order of the Phoenix

 Another core mechanism that drives High-functioning BPD is ‘emotional anorexia’— difficulties in or refusal to take in necessary nourishment from love and kinship.
 This may be because deep down, you do not believe you deserve to be loved.

 On the surface, you are friendly and open, but when examined closely, you seem only to choose people who are emotionally shut down, or not ready to commit.
 When others are nice to you, offering you praise or compliments, it feels uncomfortable, even unsafe, to believe them.

-Many people who suffer from BPD are those who are innately sensitive and empathic.
-Perhaps from a young age, you have repeated experience of being the one who loves too much, give too much and commit too much.
+Many people who suffer from BPD are innately sensitive and empathic.
+Perhaps from a young age, you have had the repeated experience of being the one who loves too much, gives too much and commits too much.
 Having been hurt so many times, you now opt to restrain your passion.
-The inability to trust intimacy and positive rewards act as a shield against disappointment.
+Your inability to trust intimacy and positive rewards acts as a shield against disappointment.
 The subconscious belief is that if you don’t allow yourself to be hooked, you will never become overly attached, and you will not be hurt.

-Underneath emotional anorexia might also be the unconscious beliefs that your emotions are wrong, you are ‘too much’ for others, your existence itself is a burden, or you don’t deserve a place in the world.
+Underneath emotional anorexia might also be the unconscious belief that your emotions are bad, you are ‘too much’ for others, your existence itself is a burden, or you don’t deserve a place in the world.
 You would rather be in pain than to affect other people, so you hold everything in.

 An Invisible Emptiness in High Functioning BPD